zalf-rdm/zalf-rdm.github.io/src/data_management/data_exchange.md

 for the soil profile feature type (observed and derived soil profile), which are missing in the ISO model.
 There is only one type of soil profile in the ISO model that can be used in both ways, in so far as a connection between soil profile and plot information is provided or the soil profile is directly linked to a soil mapping unit representing geometry in a soil map.
-Furthermore the INSPIRE model allows to specify from which observed soil profiles a derived soil profile was made what is not feasible in ISO.
+Furthermore, the INSPIRE model allows to specify from which observed soil profiles a derived soil profile was made what is not feasible in ISO.
 Feature types for providing soil information as raster data are not included in the ISO model.
-On the other hand ISO provides feature types for project information and soil samples that are missing in INSPIRE.
+On the other hand, ISO provides feature types for project information and soil samples that are missing in INSPIRE.

 These differences are due to the diverging approaches.
 INSPIRE focuses on data products and their use, as well as the delivery of data to the users.
 ISO aims to data exchange in a wide range, even for scientific use.
 Both models need extension by